nx-lr/protea/readme.md

 }
 ```

-Protea also contains some smaller influences from other languages like Ruby, with symbol literals, Python's array slicing and splash asterisk, and YAML single quoted raw strings.
+Protea also contains some smaller influences from other languages like Ruby, with symbol literals, Python's list slicing and splash asterisk, and YAML single quoted raw strings.

 ### Help me choose a language name!